2025 North Carolina First-Time Homebuyer Programs and Loans

 Can I qualify for down payment assistance in North Carolina?

-To qualify for down payment assistance in North Carolina if you must meet the following requirements:
+To qualify for DPA in North Carolina, you must meet these requirements:

-→ The home will be your primary residence
+- Use the home as your primary residence

 How do I apply for North Carolina first-time homebuyer down payment assistance?

-The first step to apply for first-time homebuyer down payment assistance is finding a participating lender.
+The first step to apply for first-time homebuyer DPA is finding a participating lender.
 The lender can then walk you through the application process.
 Alternatively, you can get guidance from an HUD-approved housing counselor, who can discuss the steps for various programs.

 Other first-time homebuyer loan programs